 Winter Climbing Forecasts is just one piece of the jigsaw that is the planning process before a trip.
 It is to be used with other useful planning tools such as:

-We provide links within the app to some of the above to help with your planning.
 In addition, we recommend reading this series from Plas Y Brenin and UKClimbing that looks at the planning process in more detail:

 The final article in this series covers situational decision making, which is a good read on why forecasting tools such as this app can never be a substitute for your own dynamic risk assessment out on the mountain.
 With the app being based on weather forecasts, these only need to be slightly inaccurate to have an impact on Winter Climbing Forecasts own predictions.